tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南/功能配置/直播转码_intl_en.md

 </tr><tr>
 <td>Transcoding Type</td>
 <td>Yes</td>
-<td>Transcoding type, which can be standard transcoding, <b>top speed codec transcoding</b>, or audio-only transcoding.</td>
+<td>The transcoding type, which can be standard transcoding, <b>top speed codec transcoding</b>, or audio-only transcoding.</td>
 </tr><tr>
 <td>Template Name</td>
 <td>Yes</td>
-<td>Live transcoding template name, which must be 2-10 characters long and can contain letters only or a combination of digits and letters.</td>
+<td>The template name, which must be 2-10 characters long and can contain letters only or a combination of digits and letters.</td>
 </tr><tr>
 <td>Template Description</td>
 <td>No</td>
-<td>Live transcoding template description, which can contain only letters, digits, underscores (_), and hyphens (-).</td>
+<td>The template description, which can contain only letters, digits, underscores (_), and hyphens (-).</td>
 </tr><tr>
 <td>Recommended Parameter</td>
 <td>No</td>